 Re-examination Fee for Non PMI Members- $375

-In contrast, the Certified Associate in Project Management certification will cost you less.
+In contrast, the Certified Associate in Project Management (CAPM) certification costs are lower.
 Here are the fees set out by the PMI for the CAPM exam:

 CAPM Exam Fee for PMI Members: $225